 That means that my houseplants have to come in before they get frosted.
 All the conventional wisdom will tell you that the average first frost around here is October 10.
 However, the conventional wisdom doesn’t live down in my valley where the cold likes to congregate… early.

-This year’s Autumn Olympics were held on October 8.
+Last year’s Autumn Olympics were held on October 8.
 Typically, this was the day after the first frost.
 It’s an essential part of my Olympic Tradition that these pre-frost games actually take place AFTER the frost.
 This underscores the fact that this is all done for the purity of the sport, and not because I want my plants to look good all winter or anything so shallow and banal as that.
 It’s from this perspective, that I’m then able to pontificate about the unpredictability of life and on the personal ancestry and relative intelligence of the weatherman.

 There are many, many challenging events comprising the Autumn Olympics, but there’s little argument that the feature event is Bringing In The Hibiscus.